MichiganNLP/micromodels/README.md

 `pip install -r requirements.txt`

 Set an environment variable `MM_HOME` to point to the location of the cloned repository.
 This will be the default location for where micromodels are stored.
+Ex:

-`export MM_HOME=/home/username/micromodels`
+`export MM_HOME=/home/[username]/micromodels`

 To ensure that everything is set up correctly, run pytest.